Calendar Girls (2015 film): Plot

-The story then moves to three months later.
-Paroma is a chief guest in a Bengali pooja organized by some pandal and there she meets Pinaki Chatterjee (Keith Sequeira) who is her old boyfriend from Kolkata.
-Pinaki persuades Paroma to revive their relationship and she agrees.
-Sharon is doing an ad and is very happy that she has selected Aniruddh Shroff (Rushad Rana) to take care of her work to get her assignments.
-Nazneen has got an offer for a Bollywood film from a very noted producer.
-Mayuri is at her first day of shooting for the film and is advised by her secretary Tiwariji (Atul Parchure) to make a good impression with the crew members from the very first day.
-Mayuri gets very friendly with the director and the crew members and she uses her social networking skills tweeting about the movie several times to get a good publicity for it.
-Nandita is attending a ceremony in Jodhpur where she is chatting with Naina (Suchitra Pillai) who is a socialite.
-She declares that Nandita is one of her favourite calendar girls.
-Naina then introduces Nandita to Harsh Narang (Vikram Sakhalkar) who is a very big business tycoon and the heir of the royal Narang family of Jodhpur.
-Harsh asks Nandita about her future plans and she tells that she is returning to Mumbai by flight the following morning.
-Harsh advises her to cancel her flight offering her a marriage proposal.
-Nandita doesn't answer initially but her sister advises that she should go ahead with this marriage stating that she will be living a very comfortable life like a queen.
-Nandita meets Harsh's parents, the Narangs (Kiran Kumar) and tells them that she has decided to quit modelling and the family gives her a warm welcome resulting in them getting married.
+The story then jumps forward three months.
+Paroma is the guest of honour at a Bengali puja organised by a pandal, where she runs into her ex-boyfriend from Kolkata, Pinaki Chatterjee (played by Keith Sequeira).
+Pinaki persuades Paroma to give their relationship another chance, and she agrees.
+Meanwhile, Sharon is thrilled to have chosen Aniruddh Shroff (played by Rushad Rana) to help with her film projects.
+Meanwhile, Nazneen has received an offer to appear in a Bollywood film from a renowned producer.
+On her first day of filming, Mayuri is advised by her secretary, Tiwariji (Atul Parchure), to impress the crew right from the outset.
+She befriends the director and crew, using her social networking skills to tweet about the film several times and generate good publicity.
+Meanwhile, Nandita attends a ceremony in Jodhpur, where she chats with Naina (Suchitra Pillai), a socialite.
+Naina declares that Nandita is one of her favourite calendar girls.
+She then introduces her to Harsh Narang (Vikram Sakhalkar), a major business tycoon and heir to the royal Narang family of Jodhpur.
+Harsh asks Nandita about her future plans.
+She replies that she is flying back to Mumbai the following morning.
+He advises her to cancel her flight and proposes marriage.
+Initially, Nandita doesn't answer, but her sister advises her to accept, saying that she would live a very comfortable life as a queen.
+After meeting Harsh's parents and informing them that she is quitting modelling, they give her a warm welcome and she and Harsh marry.